-When the story behind the data is read to tell end users may want to see those summary results in a single page view, so using MS Excel we can build dashboards which can tell the stories in a single page view.
-Not only we can build a dashboard but it also makes the dashboard interactive as well.
+When the story behind the data is read to tell, end users may want to see those summary results in a single page view, so using MS Excel, we can build dashboards that can tell the stories in a single page view.
+Not only can we build a dashboard, but it also makes the dashboard interactive as well.

 #11 – Dynamic Formulas

 When the excel formulasExcel FormulasThe term "basic excel formula" refers to the general functions used in Microsoft Excel to do simple calculations such as addition, average, and comparison.
 SUM, COUNT, COUNTA, COUNTBLANK, AVERAGE, MIN Excel, MAX Excel, LEN Excel, TRIM Excel, IF Excel are the top ten excel formulas and functions. are applied, we can make them dynamic so that when the data range gets an addition or deletion, our formula shows the updated results instantly.